openrndr/orx/orx-jvm/orx-axidraw/README.md

 orx-axidraw makes it easy to create multi-pen plots.
 To do that, use two or more stroke colors in your design.
 The order of the lines does not matter.
 Then, before plotting, call `axi.groupStrokeColors()`.
 This will group curves into layers based on their stroke colors and insert a pause between layers, allowing you to change the pen.

 When the plotter pauses during plotting, change the pen and click `resume plotting` to continue.

+### Axidraw() constructor arguments

+- program: a Program instance (usually `this`).
+- paperSizeInMm: A Vector2 specifying the paper size in mm.
+Use a constant like `PaperSize.A5.size` for convenience.
+- drawBounds: A Rectangle specifying the window area where to draw the plot simulation.
+The default is `drawer.bounds`
+- fit: A Vector 2 specifying where inside `drawBounds` to draw the plot simulation.
+The default is `Vector2.ZERO`, which means `centered`.
+Use values between -1.0 and 1.0 for aligning to the left/top or to the right/bottom.